 - Iron deficiencies are also common for gluten restricted dieters.
 Fortified grains and cereals are a primary Iron source for many Americans.
 That means eliminating them is correlated to a rise in of Anemia, according to the Academy of Nutrition and Dietetics.

 - Other vitamins found in fortified breads, cereals, and grains that should be replaced in gluten free diets include B1, B2, B6, Folate, Vitamin D, Zinc, Magnesium, and Calcium.
 These vitamins are crucial as they provide balance in metabolism and energy levels.
-They also help fight against disease and infection (Harris, C. 2013, 2015).
+(Harris, C. 2013, 2015).

 Recommendations for staying healthy on a Gluten-free diet?